themattbirch/Portfolio/src/content/posts/advice-programmers-todays-2024-tech-job-market.md

 description: Stay competitive in the 2024 tech job market with strategic insights for programmers.
 Learn to navigate 'ghost jobs,' adapt to extended interviews, and focus on skill-building for success in a rapidly evolving landscape.
 ---

-# How programmers should navigate today's tech job market

 The tech job market in 2024 has undergone significant changes, and programmers need to adapt their approach to stay competitive.

 Here's a holistic view of the current landscape.
 And, specifically, how devs can navigate it effectively.
 Because it's murky.